 - % of budget spent on training.
 According to the report by Deloitte, the benchmark for this metric varies from less than 1% to about 4%.

 - Diversity in skills, %.
 This metric ensures that the procurement talents pass a comprehensive training program.
+Learn more about formulating diversity and inclusion strategy.

 - % of employees certified in procurement. % of staff certified in procurement out of the total number of procurement staff.